davidhwyllie/findNeighbour4/doc/not_oracle.md

 Testing RDBMS storage systems other than Oracle
 ===============================================

-In theory it should be possible to use RDBMS other than Oracle ADW with findNeighbour4, but this would need to be tested.
+It should be possible to use RDBMS other than Oracle ADW with findNeighbour4, but we have not tested this.
 If you wish to do this, it is easy to do so.

 The script